pepper-project/pequin/README.md

 ## Contact ##

-Please contact pepper@nyu.systems for any questions and comments.
+Please contact pepper@pepper-project.org for any questions and comments.
 We are happy to work with you to adapt this technology into your application.